Finding A Sustainable Solution

 As parents, we hope all Singaporean will get together behind us to rally for this to happen.
 What we do today will benefit the next generation because rare diseases can happen to any family.
-Rare diseases do not recognize race, colour, nationality or social standing…. they could happen to anyone.
+Rare diseases do not recognize race, color, nationality, or social standing…. they could happen to anyone.

-We encourage you to read our research (conducted in 2011) on how countries such as Taiwan, Hong Kong, Malaysia, Korea, Japan and Australia are doing to help Pompe patients and other rare disease patients.
-Base on population, the incidence of rare diseases in Singapore will definitely be lower than other countries.
+We encourage you to read our research (conducted in 2011) on how countries such as Taiwan, Hong Kong, Malaysia, Korea, Japan, and Australia are doing to help Pompe patients and other rare diseases patients.
+Based on population, the incidence of rare diseases in Singapore will definitely be lower than in other countries.